AhmedMoawad/easy-to-go-with-react/README.md

 ##### 3. React has a single source of truth
 React adopt the concept of unidirectional Data Binding.
 So it removes the ambiguity of conflicts results from the existance of different sources of the data.

-##### 4. React has a full support to [Redux]
+##### 4. React has a full support to [Redux](https://redux.js.org)
 So You can manage your application state with the awesome Redux.

 ##### 5. React has a growing EcoSystem
 Facebook and React community developed React and it's ecosystem rapidly.
-You can find ReactNative for mobile development, ReactRouter for client and server rendering, Redux integration for managing your Application State, Jest for testing your React Applications and many others.
+You can find [ReactNative](https://facebook.github.io/react-native/) for mobile development, [ReactRouter](https://reacttraining.com/react-router/) for client and server rendering, [Redux](https://redux.js.org) integration for managing your Application State, [Jest](https://facebook.github.io/jest/) and [Enzyme](http://airbnb.io/enzyme)for testing your React Applications and many others.

 ##### 6. React has awesome DevTools
-React has it's official DevTools to enhance the way you debug your React application.
+React has it's official [DevTools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en) to enhance the way you debug your React application.

 ##### 7. React scale from small to Big applications
 React give you the ability to produce small scale appication and can easily scale to a large web applications.